MasonKaing/discord-gemini-bot/README.md

 Features
 - AI responses using Google’s Gemini API
-- Custom commands like ^ask for question answering
+- Custom commands like ^ask for question asking and getting an answer
 - Ability to send DMs to other users. (^dm and ^aidm)

 Tech Stack